banner

 The celebration begins.
 In honor of God, the king sacrifices burnt offerings for dedication.
 He involves all the people in the festivities and appoints singers and musicians to lead the people in worship.
 David composes a song for the occasion and dances for joy before the LORD.

-Unfortunately, his wife Michal does not understand the king joyously dancing around in linen garments instead of his kingly attire.
+Unfortunately, his wife Michal doesn't understand the king joyously dancing around in linen garments instead of his kingly attire.
 In her jealousy, she despises David for displaying himself so humbly, but David defends himself.
 Their relationship is affected, and Michal dies childless.

-Some people will not understand our relationship with the Lord.
-We should not let them discourage or dissuade us from our worship of God; he is pleased!
+Some people won't understand our relationship with the Lord.
+We shouldn't let them discourage or dissuade us from our worship of God; he's pleased!

 Focus Verse